Automatic Data Repair: Are We Ready to Deploy?: Data Repair Algorithms

+\textbf{Horizon}~\cite{Rezig21horizon}.
+To avoid exhaustively tuple comparisons in grouping equivalent classes, \textsf{Horizon} constructs a directed \emph{FD pattern graph} with multiple hierarchies, each corresponding to the attributes in FDs.
+Directed edges connect nodes across hierarchies, linking values from the left-hand attributes to right-hand ones indicated by FDs.
+To group equivalent classes and generate data candidates, the graph is traversed with a time complexity \emph{linear} to the number of edges. \textsf{Horizon} finally determines candidates for constraint violation cells with the highest support score.

 \textbf{Nadeef}~\cite{Ebaid13nadeef}.
-In contrast to previous methods focusing on enhancing repair performance based on specific types of rules, \textsf{Nadeef} emphasizes on its capacity to harness a broader spectrum of rules for various applications.
-This enables users to specify not only traditional constraints like CFDs (FDs), MDs, and ETL rules, but also other specific rules.
-Based on various predefined rules, \textsf{NADEEF} offers two data repair algorithms tailored to different scenarios.
+Unlike prior methods leveraging a certain constraint type, \textsf{Nadeef} focuses on utilizing various constraints by compiling and managing them in a unified format.
+It enables users to specify not only constraints like FDs and DCs but also other constraints.
+Based on the candidates generated with equivalent classes, \textsf{Nadeef} minimizes the cardinality cost with two data repair algorithms tailored to emphasize efficiency or effectiveness.

-\textbf{MLNClean}~\cite{Ge22mlnclean}.
-Previous algorithms often instantiated rules by values to detect and repair data without assurance of correctness.
-To mitigate this issue, \textsf{MLNClean} leverages Markov Logic Networks (MLNs) to infer \emph{instantiated rules} of the DCs.
-Subsequently, based on equivalence classes, \textsf{MLNClean} generates and integrates multiple data versions within the designed reliability and fusion score.

-\textbf{Daisy}~\cite{Giannakopoulou20relaxation}. \textsf{Daisy} aims to optimize query execution in the database instead of solely repairing data. \textsf{Daisy} firstly checks the data and query conditions to decide on where to place the cleaning step in the logical plan.
-Subsequently, \textsf{Daisy} transforms the query result into a probabilistic outcome by replacing erroneous values with a set of candidate fixes with probabilities.